-Bayside Drive on the eastern end of Atlantic Highlands is bordered on its north side by the bay coast and on its south side by steep slopes and bluffs which rise to 260+ feet above sea level - the highest point on the Atlantic seaboard of the United States.
-Some coastal land in this corridor has experienced and continues to be at risk of "slump blocking."
+Bayside Drive on the eastern end of Atlantic Highlands is bordered on its north side by the bay coast and on its south side by steep slopes and bluffs which rise to 260+ feet above sea level - the highest point on the Atlantic seaboard of the United States below Maine.
+Some coastal land in this corridor has experienced and continues to be at risk of "slump blocking" and landslides.
 Because of this geological phenomenon, it is critical to protect the slopes from several dangers.
 These include excessive water permeation and water back-up (e.g. from walls) which increase the weight and the slip and slump tendencies of soil blocks; disturbance of the slope toe which serves as a "foundation" and support for sharp bluffs above; deforestation and heavy drainage which destroy soil stability; etc.

 Several conservation areas have been established on the water edge, slope sides and bluff top to offer such protection.
 These include the County beach park at Popamora Point next to the Highlands Borough border, Mount Mitchill Scenic Overlook Park and its downslope sides, the Henry Hudson Springs downslope conservation corridor, four Borough-owned lots along Bayside Drive and the "paper street" of lower Hillside Avenue.
-In addition, in 2002, the Borough acquired an acre of unbuilt land high on the slope off Ocean Boulevard at Hillside Avenue.
-The planned Bayshore Trail for hiking and biking along the coast will run parallel to Bayside Drive; as publicly protected and permanently dedicated open space it will ensure that the coastal base areas of the bluffs are not excavated or otherwise undermined.
+In 2002, the Borough acquired an acre of unbuilt land high on the slope off Ocean Boulevard at Hillside Avenue.
+The Bayshore Trail for hiking and biking along the coast runs parallel to Bayside Drive; as publicly protected and permanently dedicated open space ensures that the coastal base areas of the bluffs are not excavated or otherwise undermined.

 A number of additional very steep areas remain unprotected against development that could seriously undermine their stability and that of lower elevations.
-In addition, there are important opportunities along this corridor for public access to stunning scenic water views, beautiful forested slopes, and passive recreation opportunities such as hiking.
-The OSRP action plan proposes that the Borough acquire and thus conserve and dedicate as public open space such important segments of land along the Bayside Drive bluffs as they become available for either purchase or conservation/access easements.
+In addition, there are important opportunities along this corridor for public access to stunning scenic water views, beautiful forested slopes, and passive recreation opportunities such as hiking southern side of the highway, a partnership agreement saved 27 acres of land east and south of the development for an open space corridor known as the Campo Trails.
+South of the Highway, the Campo Trails connect to Hartshorne Woods.
+The partnership arrangements for conserving the 27 acres involved funding from Middletown Township (which now owns the land), Atlantic Highlands, the Friends of the Navesink Highlands, and Green Acres, as well as a contribution by the developer.